elgeeko1/elgeeko1-roon-bridge-ansible/README.md

 `roon_network_mode: host`

 ### Macvlan network mode
-Alternately the Roon Bridge container can run with the `macvlan` network mode, which is the most secure configuration that still allows Roon to discover RAAT devices like Roon Bridge and Ropieee, which require broadcast and multicast messaging.
+Alternately the Roon Bridge container can run with the `macvlan` network mode, which is both robust in that the container appears to be on your local network, and secure in that it runs in an isolated docker network.

+*Warning* macvlan network mode does not work over wireless connections.

-Macvlan network mode is set by the following role variables:
+macvlan network mode is set by the following role variables:
 ```
 roon_network_mode: macvlan
 roon_network_macvlan: